koengr/QCforBusiness/_advanced/hardware.md

 ---
 layout: default
-title: 1 Quantum hardware
+title: "Quantum hardware"
 nav_order: 1
 ---

-## Quantum hardware
+# Quantum hardware

 Conventional computer hardware is extremely well standardized.
 No matter what supplier you buy a computer from, you can be reasonably sure that